 Licensure - Employment in this field requires Texas licensure from the Texas Medical Board/ American Registry of Radiologic Technologists (State & National).

-The MRI Certificate Program is accepting applications from;
+The MRI Certificate Program is accepting applications from canidates that currently hold the following credentials:

 Currently Certified American Registry of Radiologic Technologist (ARRT)